Skip to content

 • R2 to R4

-But it change source port for packet going from R2 to R6, and this broke mediation feature.
+But it changes the source port for packets going from R2 to R6, and this breaks the mediation feature.

-There is a problem here: ipfw didn't reach to keept the “same_ports” because.
-The only cause it's because it's already used, but by what???
+There is a problem here: ipfw fails to keep the "same_ports".
+The only possible cause is that the port is already in use, but by what?

-Digging further we found that Strongswan is generating IPSec packets using all addresses configured on R2, and the first try is using the :
+Digging further, we find that strongSwan generates IPsec packets using all addresses configured on R2, and the first try uses:

-2. The second packet generated by Strongswan is using source IP 10.0.0.2/24 (second interface, vnet1), then when R3 can't keept the same source port
+2. The second packet generated by strongSwan uses source IP 10.0.0.2/24 (the second interface, vtnet1), and R3 cannot keep the same source port.

-For fixing this problem we need to accept only local network address to ipfw configuration on R3 (same behavior as line “nat … from $localnet” on pf configuration:
+To fix this, accept only local network addresses in the ipfw configuration on R3 (same behavior as the "nat ... from \$localnet" line in the pf configuration):

 cat > /etc/ipfw.rules <<'EOF'